httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Once a header field is defined, bespoke parsers for it often need to be written, because each header has slightly different handling of what looks like common syntax.

 This document introduces a set of common data structures for use in HTTP header field values to address these problems.
-In particular, it defines a generic, abstract model for header field values, along with a concrete serialisation for expressing that model in textual HTTP headers, as used by HTTP/1 {{?RFC7230}} and HTTP/2 {{?RFC7540}}.
+In particular, it defines a generic, abstract model for header field values, along with a concrete serialisation for expressing that model in HTTP/1 {{?RFC7230}} and HTTP/2 {{?RFC7540}} header fields.

-HTTP headers that are defined as "Structured Headers" use the types defined in this specification to define their syntax and basic handling rules, thereby simplifying both their definition and parsing.
+HTTP headers that are defined as "Structured Headers" use the types defined in this specification to define their syntax and basic handling rules, thereby simplifying both their definition by specification writers and handling by implementations.

 Additionally, future versions of HTTP can define alternative serialisations of the abstract model of these structures, allowing headers that use it to be transmitted more efficiently without being redefined.